f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-with-SMG/xc-console-demo-guide.rst

         c.
 Enter name, in origin server section click Add Item
         d.
 Select type of origin server as “IP address of Origin Server on given Sites”
         e.
 Copy/Paste the private IP of your worker node.
 (In Azure cloud shell, you can run “kubectl get node –o wide” to get the private IP)
         f.
-Select the Azure site created in step7, apply the configuration
+Select the Azure site created in step4 and apply the configuration
         g.
 Copy/Paste details service port to the origin server port field (In Azure cloud shell, you can run “kubectl get svc” to get the port value), apply the configuration
         h.
 Enable WAF and select the WAF policy.
 If not created, create a default WAF policy in blocking mode and attach it to the LB
         i.
 Scroll down to “Other Settings” section.